Large Chicken Bacon Ranch

 - .Spicy Pep-N-Rollie

 Stoner's dough stuffed with pepperoni, jalapenos and mozzarella.
 Then rolled and cut into six.
-Served with Ranch and mild sauce.$10.99
+Served with Ranch and mild sauce.$11.69

 - .Garlic Knots